valoryteam/valory/DOCS.md

 // You can also set a custom log provider app.setRequestLogProvider((parent, requestCtx) => {
+    // The logger returned here will be the parent for the loggers provided to the
+    // handler and middleware
     return parent.child({
+        somekindofbinding: "a value",
+        id: requestCtx.requestId,
     })
 });
 ```

+### Audit Logs

+Valory can also log the full request/response to an external file by setting the environment variable REQUEST_AUDIT_LOG to the name of a file.
+This cannot be changed while running.

 ## Errors